cfclrk/resume/README.md

 `pdflatex chris_clark.tex`

-On Ubuntu, compilation requires the `texlive` and `texlive-latex-extra` packages to be instaled.
+On Ubuntu, compilation requires the `texlive` and `texlive-latex-extra` packages to be installed.